The Galaxy Book Pro 360 is a great WFH laptop — especially if you love Samsung | CNN Underscored

 The Pro 360 sure is a looker

 As we talked about during our hands-on with the Pro and Pro 360, the Galaxy Book’s design is impressive.
-The Pro 360 is attractively thin and light; almost deceivingly so.
-When we first unboxed the Pro 360 and picked it up, it reminded us of the old Apple MacBook Air commercial where the laptop is placed inside a large envelope, indicating just how slim is.
+The Pro 360 is attractively thin and light, almost deceivingly so.
+When we first unboxed the Pro 360 and picked it up, it reminded us of the old Apple MacBook Air commercial where the laptop is placed inside a large envelope, indicating just how slim it is.

 We tested out the 15.6-inch model, but you can get it with a 13-inch display if you want to go the ultra-portable route.
 The larger display gets you a laptop that weighs 3.06 pounds, while the smaller design gets you down to 2.3 pounds.
-In comparison, the current MacBook Air and it’s 13-inch display weighs 2.8-pounds.
+In comparison, the current MacBook Air and its 13-inch display weighs 2.8 pounds.

-The Galaxy Book Pro 360 is just under a half-an-inch thick;the thin silhouette gives it a premium design.
-It’s somewhat similar to Microsoft’s Surface Laptops, but what sets the Galaxy Book apart is the rounded edges and corners, instead of the squared-off design that Microsoft users.
+The Galaxy Book Pro 360 is just under a half an inch thick; the thin silhouette gives it a premium design.
+It’s somewhat similar to Microsoft’s Surface Laptops, but what sets the Galaxy Book apart is the rounded edges and corners instead of the squared-off design that Microsoft uses.
 You can’t go wrong with either one.
 It all comes down to personal preference, but we’re loving the look and feel of the Galaxy Book Pro 360.

 There are a handful of ports on the Pro 360.
 On the left side you’ll find the lone Thunderbolt 4 port next to a USB-C port.
-Thunderbolt 4 allows for faster data transfer rates with external storage and improved display support compared to standard USB-C. On the right side of the housing is another USB-C port, a microSD card reader and a 3.5 millimeter headphone jack.
+Thunderbolt 4 allows for faster data transfer rates with external storage and improved display support compared to standard USB-C. On the right side of the housing is another USB-C port, a microSD card reader and a 3.5-millimeter headphone jack.

-Included in the box is a 65W wall adapter and a USB-C to USB-C cable that can be used on any of the three ports to charge the laptop.
+Included in the box is a 65-watt wall adapter and a USB-C to USB-C cable that can be used on any of the three ports to charge the laptop.

 Every time you open the lid of the Galaxy Book Pro 360 you’re immediately greeted by the 1080p AMOLED display and the Windows logo or your Lock Screen wallpaper while the laptop quickly turns itself back on.
 There’s a setting in the Samsung-specific settings app that allows you to control whether you want the Pro 360 to use its auto boot feature.
 We left it turned on, because who doesn’t want their computer ready to get to work the moment it’s opened?